Chest Dip

 Chest Dip Overview

-The chest dip is one of the most effective upper-body body-weight exercises for building the chest muscles, especially the lower pectoralis major.
-Using dip bars, a dip bar station, or a dip machine, you shift more load into the pecs by leaning forward, turning a standard tricep dip into a true chest dip.
-This forward angle increases tension on the sternal head and gives the pecs a deeper stretch than the bench press, decline press, or push-ups.
+The chest dip is one of the most effective upper-body body-weight exercises for building the chest muscles, especially the lower pectoralis major, which are the main muscles targeted during this exercise. , making it an excellent addition to any upper body workout.
+Chest dips are typically performed on parallel bars or a dip station, which provide stability and allow proper form.
+Using dip bars, a dip station, or a dip machine, you can shift more load into the pecs by leaning forward, turning a standard tricep dip into a true chest dip.
+This forward angle increases tension on the sternal fibres and provides a deeper pec stretch than the bench press, decline press, or push-ups.

 How to Perform the Chest Dip